gilbertfrancois/react-flask-template/README.md

 ## Backend

-Step 1: Install python environment.
+- Install python environment.
 If you use poetry, then simply run:

 ```sh
 cd backend
 poetry install
 ```

-- Step 2: Change the port number in `main.py` if you don't want to run it on the default port 5000.
+- Change the port number in `main.py` if you don't want to run it on the default port 5000.

-- Step 3: Start the development backend
+- Start the development backend

 ```sh
 poetry run python main.py